8 Ridiculous Business Ads that Worked

 Society discusses and criticises them, but after all, this is what experts in marketing aim to do.

-If you are not using any Adblocks, then you can see plenty of ridiculous adverts.
+If you are not using Adblocks, you can see plenty of ridiculous adverts.
 As a result, you risk being involved in numerous discussions, in which people usually take different sides and like to express their point of view without any hesitation.

 Gucci and Clothes for Gods